Pin

 2. Carousel & collection ads are powerful: Use them and combine different creatives including videos, product images and testimonials, within the same ad.

 3. Video ads are king: Nothing captures attention better than video.
-The best part most of these video ads can be shot on your smartphone!
-Use multiple video ads to create product how-to’s, customer testimonials and highlight product benefits.
+And most video ads can be shot on your iPhone, you don’t need fancy filming equipment.
+Use multiple video ads to create product how-to’s, customer testimonials, product benefits and functions.

-5. Target new customers to scale your campaign: Facebook has a massive audience for you to target and the secret to scaling your ecommerce business on Facebook is through new customer acquisition campaigns.
+4. Target new customers to scale your campaign: Facebook has a massive audience for you to target and the secret to scaling your ecommerce business on Facebook is through new customer acquisition campaigns.
+Focus on acquiring new customers instead of remarketing for optimal results.

-6. Test new Ad types: Facebook is always introducing new ways to showcase ads and whenever you notice a new tool or feature in the ads manager make sure to take advantage of it right away.
+5. Test new Ad types: Facebook is always introducing new ways to showcase ads and whenever you notice a new tool or feature in the ads manager make sure to take advantage of it right away.
+In most cases, Facebook will yield better results when you use their new ad features and tools.

-11. Cost Caps are your friend: Setting cost caps in your campaigns protects you from unwanted ad spend waste and allows you to scale your ads without losing profit.
+10. Cost Caps are your friend: Setting cost caps in your campaigns protects you from overspending and allows you to scale your ads profitably.

 Why Advertise on Facebook?

-Right now, Facebook is one of the best advertising platforms for ecommerce stores and there are 3 key reasons for this:
+Right now, Facebook (Meta) is arguably the best advertising platform for ecommerce stores and there are 3 reasons for this:

-1. Quality – Facebook has so much high quality data you can tap into and find your perfect customers.
+1. Quality – Facebook has so much high-quality data you can leverage to target your ideal customers.

 2. Scale – With almost 3 billion active monthly users.
-Facebook has the audience for you to scale your ecommerce businesses growth.
+Meta has the audience for you to scale your ecommerce business.

-3. Price – Facebook advertising is still relatively cheap compared to many other ad platforms allowing you to run many ads and generate profit.
+3. Price – Facebook advertising is still relatively cheap compared to many other ad platforms allowing you to test and run different ads to find a winner.

 Running Ecommerce Facebook ads [step-by-step]